phalcon-orphanage/docs/en/api/phalcon_html.md

 ```
 Returns an instance with the specified relationship excluded.

-If the specified rel is already not present, this method MUST return
+If the specified rel is not present, this method MUST return
 normally without errors.